houchengbin/ABRW/README.md

 #### For more details, please have a look at our paper https://arxiv.org/abs/1811.11728
 And if you find ABRW or this framework is useful for your research, please consider citing our paper.

+## Notice
+For the future updates of ABRW method, please see https://github.com/houchengbin/OpenANE

 ## Usages
 ### Install necessary packages
 ```bash